Choosing the Perfect Engagement Ring

 Wear and Tear

 The daily habits in one’s life have an impact on a ring.
-If your other half is a gardening fanatic or a competitive athlete – even if she simply drives or works out a lot – then you should bear this in mind when selecting a ring.
+If your other half is a gardening fanatic or a competitive athlete – even if she simply drives or works out a lot – then you should bear this in mind when selecting an engagement ring.

 Have a budget in mind